TanishaKr07/HolidayRecipesClassifier/README.md

 To evaluate our model, we use the F1 score rather than accuracy, due to the imbalance in our dataset, with there being significantly more non-dessert recipes than desserts.
 Relying solely on accuracy could result in misleadingly high performance if the model simply predicts the majority class.
 The F1 score, which balances precision and recall, is a more informative metric for imbalanced classification problems.

-The features available to us at prediction time include 'calories', 'avg_rating', 'n_steps', 'cal_group', and 'homemade'.
+The features available to us at prediction time include `'calories'`, `'avg_rating'`, `'n_steps'`, `'cal_group'`, and `'homemade'`.
 All of these were either present in the original interactions or raw_recipes datasets or were derived from existing columns.
 Since these features describe the recipe itself and do not rely on user-generated data like reviews, they are practical for predicting dessert status even for new or unrated recipes.

 ## Baseline Model